Arnold45202/DareShare/README.md

 ## How to Run

-To explore and run this portfolio locally, follow these simple steps:
+To explore and run this website locally, follow these simple steps:

 1. Clone the repository: